Dave Chapelle Celebrates 50th Birthday With Madison Square Garden Celebration - MovieMaker Magazine

 On Tuesday, Chappelle welcomed Ross, Shane Gillis, George Wallace, Aziz Ansari and Donnell Rawlings to the stage for the first MSG show of his new tour, called the “It’s a Celebration B—- Tour.”
 He will also perform all three weekend shows at the Garden.

 Chappelle has received criticism in recent years for his jokes about trans people in his latest specials.
-His latest special, The Closer, in 2021, led to criticisms and a walkout by Netflix employees.
+His latest special, The Closer, in 2021, led to complaints and a walkout by Netflix employees.

 But on his 50th birthday, as Chappelle looked back on a comedy career that began in D.C. more than three decades ago, his fans seemed happy to set the debate aside, focus on his achievements — and celebrate.

-Note: Editor’s Note: This headline has been edited to avoid confusion.